ktor-doc-jp/ktor-doc-jp/pages/advanced/hosts.md

 ---
-title: Hosts
+title: Engines
 section: Advanced
-permalink: /advanced/hosts.html
+permalink: /advanced/engines.html
-caption: Custom Hosts and How to Make One
+caption: Custom Engines and How to Make One
 ---